oplS17projects/Virtual-Piano/README.md

 # Virtual Piano

 ### Statement
 For this project, we are implementing a virtual piano.
 The application will be interactive by allowing the users to play using their keyboards.
-We will also be adding the record/playback function and allowing users to save their play.
+Each key will correspond to a set of keys on a piano.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.